andersekdahl/extract-css-module-classnames-loader/README.md

 * `rootPath` is the common root path for all your css files.
 It is used to strip the base path in the JSON output.
 * `outputFile` is the (full) path and file name of the json file to write the class names to.
 * `minimalJson` is if you want the outputted JSON to be indented or not.
+* `writeDebounceMs` is the number of miliseconds to wait before writing JSON to file.
+Defaults to 100ms.
+Needed because this loader gets called once for every file to process and we don't want to flush the JSON to disk for every processed file.

 ### Other output than JSON